jpilgrim/mdspex/README.md

 *Question:* When will it be usable?

-*Answer:* As soon as the Spex specification found at <https://github.com/jpilgrim/spex/blob/master/spex.doc/index.spex> is successfully processed and the result is available via the GitHub pages.
+*Answer:* As soon as the MDSpex specification found at <https://github.com/jpilgrim/mdspex/blob/master/mdspex.doc/index.md> is successfully processed and the result is available via the GitHub pages.

 # License